 22. Treat Insomnia

 Potassium and magnesium in bananas help relax muscles and promote sleep.
 And the tryptophan in bananas has been used to treat numerous sleep disorders.
 A dose of tryptophan was also found to show improvement in patients with sleep apnea (54).
 Bananas also contain another compound melatonin that helps in insomnia treatment (55).

 The fiber in bananas can aid weight loss.
 And since they also contain starch, they can control blood sugar levels.
 This is good for weight loss because excess sugar gets stored as fat in the body.

 You can also start the Morning Banana Diet for weight loss (56).
 This diet doesn’t have any strict meal plans or calorie counts.
 It just encourages you to eat fruit, be aware of your hunger, and finish off dinner by 8 PM.
 Only that you will eat what you will always have (for lunch and dinner), but stop when you are 80 percent full.
 You will also skip dessert.
 You will eat bananas (raw, and not cooked or frozen) for breakfast and drink room temperature water.
 You can have a snack just once – and that is in the afternoon.
 However, there is no concrete research that proves this diet works.
 All evidence is based on testimonials.

 But then, excess banana intake can cause weight gain.
 Also, there is insufficient research as to how bananas can promote healthy weight gain.
 And if at all they can.

 What Are The Benefits For Skin?

-There is limited research on the benefits of banana for the skin.
+There is limited research on how exactly banana benefits the skin.
 The masks and packs mentioned here are based on testimonials and individual experiences.
 However, they weren’t found to cause any harm.